URBAN

 Light, fatigue, unfinished thoughts.

-Prose fragments learning how to stay.
+Prose fragments learning how to

 “Edinburgh is a mad god’s dream.”